 The contractual relationship between VA and third party payers applies to eligible Veterans for nonservice-connected conditions only.

 VA suggests that health insurance companies use VA tax ID numbers to generate internal reports on past VA service utilization to estimate probable volume and utilization of services by Veterans.

-Yes, VA can provide third party payers with a sample template that identifies key provisions related to VA operations and federal payment requirements that must be included in any agreement between VA and a third party payer.
-Contact the CPAC Program Management Office Payer Relations Office at firstname.lastname@example.org to request more information.
+Yes, VA can provide third party payers with a sample template that identifies key provisions related to VA operations and federal payment requirements that must be included in any agreement between VA and the third party payer.
+Contact the CPAC Program Management Office (PMO), Payer Relations Office to request more information.